wrvenkat/ibnr/README.md

 ## Contributing

 Contributions are welcome.
-Please see CONTRIBUTE.md.
+Please see the README.md for the submodules for information on contributing.

 ## LICENSE